SkyYap/ZapPay/README.md

-# CryptoPay
+# ZapPay

-> CryptoPay is a cryptocurrency payment protocol built on top of the x402 protocol.
+> ZapPay is a cryptocurrency payment protocol built on top of the x402 protocol.
 This protocol enables merchants to accept crypto payments seamlessly via a Stripe-like experience.

 We extend Coinbase's x402 protocol to become the first 0% rate web3 payment gateway and deploy our facilitator on Scroll.
-We also provide up to 4.5% interest for stablecoins held in our accounts.
+We also provide up to 4% interest for stablecoins held in our accounts.
 We prepare ready WordPress plugins, Shopify plugins and allow merchants to accept crypto payments in 7 lines of code.

 ## 🚀 Project Overview